-As a non-partisan organization, Intelligent Advocacy Network (IAN) empowers communities with the tools, resources, and strategic support needed to drive effective advocacy.
-By fostering collaboration and trust across diverse groups, IAN strengthens connections, maximizes reach, and advances solutions rooted in shared purpose.
+As a watchdog and research organization, IAN equips communities with the tools, resources, and strategic support needed to drive effective advocacy.
+By fostering collaboration across diverse constituencies, IAN strengthens civic engagement, expands reach, and delivers solutions rooted in shared values.

 Request for Investigation into CAIR-CA's Use of Department of Justice Funds and